Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Applications

-The nonlinear model was introduced by Fermi, Pasta, Ulam and Tsingou in \cite{FPU1955} with the purpose of analysing the thermalisation process.
-They expected that nonlinear terms would have shared energy among all Fourier modes of the harmonic chain until thermal equilibrium is reached.
-In particular, they expected to observe the ``equipartition of energy'' that is a state where (on average) all Fourier energy modes have energy $E_k \sim E_0/N$.
-With great surprise of the authors, numerical simulations showed a completely different scenario: after a long time energy sharing took place effectively only among few normal modes and, instead of a gradual driving to equipartition, the dynamics showed several recurrent features.
-The first explanation of this phenomenon made use of the continuous approximation of the system and it is due to Zabusky and Kruskal \cite{ZK} and it relies on solitons of the Korteweg-de Vries equation while the idea that the latter equation appears as normal form of the lattice system is due to \cite{Shepelyansky}.
+The nonlinear model (\ref{eq:FPUHam}) was introduced by Fermi, Pasta and Ulam (FPU), supported by Tsingou \cite{FPU1955}, with the purpose of analysing its thermalisation process.
+The authors expected that the interaction between the Fourier modes due to the nonlinear terms, and the consequent energy sharing between them, would have brought the system to reach the thermal equilibrium on a short time-scale.
+In particular, as a detector of thermal equilibrium, they expected to observe the ``equipartition of energy'', i.e. a final state of the system where, on time-average, all Fourier energies have almost the same value, i.e. $E_k \simeq E/N$, where $E$ is the total energy.
+Their numerical simulations showed instead a completely different scenario: by initially exciting the lowest frequency mode ($k=1$), within their available computation time, energy sharing was observed to effectively take place only among the first few modes and, instead of a continuous trend to equipartition, the dynamics showed an almost recurrent behaviour.
+The first explanation of the latter phenomenon goes back to Zabusky and Kruskal \cite{ZK}, who approximated the traveling wave dynamics of the system by the KdV equation, and based their argument on the recurrent behaviour of its solitons.
+On the Hamiltonian side, the first correct computation of the resonant normal form of the lattice system, in action angle-variables, is due to \cite{Shepelyansky}.
+Such a construction was only later recognised to include that of Zabusky and Kruskal \cite{BamPo,BLP}.

-Today, it is well known that a key role in the explanation of this phenomenon is played by \emph{integrability} of the resonant normal form either for the lattice or its infinite-dimensional approximation (we refer to \cite{Gallavotti-2008,Bambusi2015} and references therein).
-In fact KdV has a (infinite) complete set of integrals of motion in involution whose conservation prevents a fast energy sharing and display instead an exponential localisation of energy in Fourier modes due to the fact that the flow preserves analyticity of the initial datum.
-These two aspects resembles very much the observations in the FPU experiment and, in fact, the connection can be made rigorous using the normal form construction of Theorem \ref{prop:PerturbationGeneral} .
-We now explain how.
+Nowadays, it is well known that a key role in the explanation of the FPU phenomenon, or paradox, is played by the \emph{integrability} of the resonant normal form either of the lattice system or of its infinite-dimensional approximation (we refer to \cite{Gallavotti-2008,Bambusi2015} and references therein).
+Indeed, the KdV equation admits a complete set of (infinitely many) integrals of motion, whose conservation prevents a fast energy sharing among the Fourier modes.
+Moreover, the preservation of the analyticity of the initial condition causes an exponential decay of its Fourier energies \cite{KaPo}.
+These two aspects resemble very much the observations in the FPU experiment.